 ~ ~ ~ ~ ~

-As a reminder, my popular and affordable Take Back Your Life: The Art of Self-Care virtual group program just re-started on Monday for the second session of 2017.
+As a reminder, my popular and affordable Take Back Your Life: The Art of Self-Care virtual group program will be starting soon for the second session of 2018.
 If you’re ready to stop struggling on your own to make progress and feel better, check out the details of this empowering and supportive group experience, to see if it might be an antidote to your added stresses and tension.

-Keep in mind that that holidays are coming up soon!
-Think about how last year went… were there bumps in the road, or even all-out explosions between family members?
-If so, think about whether you’d like some great new ideas, on-one-on Q&A time and generous community support to help you make this year’s holidays go more smoothly – and maybe even lovingly and joyfully!
+Keep in mind that that stress is a given, and support and guidance are always needed, and hopefully offered in a welcoming fashion!
+Think about how this year is going so far… are there bumps in the road, or even all-out explosions between family members?
+If so, think about whether you’d like some great new ideas, on-one-on Q&A time and generous community support to help you make the rest of this year go more smoothly – and maybe even lovingly and joyfully!
 Click here to read more.